5 Best Free and Low-Cost Proofreading Courses

-As a trained proofreader, I can tell you about the best free proofreading courses on the market.
-We’ll explore a few low-cost options too.
+As a trained proofreader, I can tell you about the best free and low-cost proofreading courses on the market.
 I’ll let you know which ones give you a certificate of completion for finishing the class or passing the final assessment.

-We’ll also see who would benefit from these classes and who may want to avoid them.
+We’ll also see the details of each course, who would benefit from these classes, and who may want to avoid them.

-Om Proofreading Picks for the Best Free Classes
+Om Proofreading’s Pick for the Best Free Class

-Here are my top two choices for the best free proofreading courses.
+Here’s my top choice for the best free proofreading course.

 PickReason

-Best for Convenience: An Introduction to Proofreadingyou don’t have to sign up for a free trial, and class has earned CPD certification
+An Introduction to Proofreading by Alisonfree without a trial, available worldwide, class has earned CPD certification

 Let’s look at the best options for free and low-cost proofreading courses.